rarawls/OpenSONAR/README.md

 If you are interested in extending the functionality of the program, the source is bundled in the .jar file.
 If you have any questions, you may reach me at the above e-mail address.

-## HOW TO RUN OpenSONAR ##

-If you're using Windows, and you have Java installed, you should only have to double click the 'OpenSONAR_v.X.jar' file.
-Note that when you exit the program, a file named 'library.jcl' is created in the same directory the program resides.
-This file is required to be in the same directory as the program if you want to keep your progress saved each time you run the program.

-## NOTE TO LINUX USERS ##

-To start OpenSONAR in Linux, you open a terminal or console and change to the directory where you saved the .jar file.
-You then issue the command 'java -jar OpenSONAR_vX.jar' to start the program.
-Alternatively, you can right click the .jar and open with another program, selecting Java.
-IF YOU DO THIS, your library.jcl file will be saved in your home directory /home/user